Input tax refund via FinanzOnline

-Further information on FinanzOnline for entrepreneurs, a guideline for "Application for refund of input tax amounts in another EU Member State" and requirements for input tax refund under the VAT regulations can be found on the website of the Federal Ministry of Finance (→ BMF)German text and the Rz 2836 and following of the Umsatzsteuerrichtlinien 2000 (→ BMF)German text.
+Further information on FinanzOnline for entrepreneurs, a guideline for "Application for refund of input tax amounts in another EU Member State" and requirements for input tax refund under the VAT regulations can be found on the page "Input tax refund procedure" and the Rz 2836 and following of the Umsatzsteuerrichtlinien 2000 (→ BMF)German text.

 For information on the input taxes that can be refunded/deducted in the individual EU Member States, please contact the tax authorities in the Member State in question.

 - FinanzOnline (→ BMF)German text